 This law translation blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.

-Contact All Language Alliance, Inc. to inquire about translation services contract, or to have your arbitration agreement translated from English to Mandarin Chinese, French, Korean, Arabic, Somali, Spanish, or any other language, and to have a foreign language arbitration agreement translated to English.
+Contact All Language Alliance, Inc. to inquire about translation services contract, or to have your arbitration agreement translated from English to Mandarin Chinese, French, Korean, Arabic, Mongolian, Somali, Spanish, or any other language, and to have a foreign language arbitration agreement translated to English.